tianqwang/Quora-Insincere-Questions-Classification/README.md

 # Quora-Insincere-Questions-Classification
-This repository is for the Quora insincere questions classification competition in Kaggle.
+**45th Solution** of the Quora insincere questions classification competition in Kaggle.

-**45th Solution**
 ![rank](img/rank.png)

 <!--Finally this 2-month journey has finished, this is actually my first Kaggle competition I attend end to end.
 So excited to got the rank 45th and my first medal in Kaggle!